The Boons of Medical Dictation

 Aside from being time efficient, dictation is also very easy to do and very handy.

-All you need to have is your recording device, which can be a specialized recorder or even a mobile phone.
+All you need to have is your recording device, which can be a specialised recorder or even a mobile phone.
 Mobile phones today are very smart and flexible in such a way that they can do other things aside from being used just to call and send SMS.

 Healthcare professionals can even dictate and record patient meetings while doing other things or while taking their breaks or sipping warm coffee.
 Now, try that while writing or typing and you’ll see how efficient medical dictation is.